 - Scoop the meringue over top of the lemon curd and use the back of a spoon to create the iconic peaks.

-- Bake for 10 minutes until the peaks turn a nice golden-brown colour.
+- Bake for 10 minutes until the peaks turn a nice golden-brown colour or use a culinary butane torch to torch the top of the meringue.

-- Chill the Lemon Meringue Cheesecake for a minimum of 1 ½ hours before releasing the spring form pan, or serving.
+- Chill the prepared lemon meringue cheesecake for a minimum of 1 ½ hours before releasing the spring form pan and serving.